 | | |

 When I'm working, you'll usually find me in my beautiful office.
 I'm grateful for my own space.
 I used to share an office with my with my long suffering husband.
 I say he’s long suffering because when we got married, he gave me half of his office, not realizing my propensity for taking over whatever space I work in.
-As a result of my room hogging, he expanded the office and then allowed me to appropriate three quarters of the room—okay, maybe a little more than that.
+As a result of my room hogging, he expanded the office and then allowed me to appropriate three-quarters of the room—okay, maybe a little more than that.
 One wall was filled with shelves of my books.
 Well, that's changed now.
 The kids moved out.
 Empty nest!
 And that meant two empty rooms, one of which was perfect for an office.
-Now I have my own space, which I promptly filled with my stuff.
+Now I have my own space, which I promptly filled with all my stuff.

 We no longer have kids at home, but we do have a dog.
 His name is Jack, and he's the whiniest dog I've ever owned.
 He takes whining to a whole new level, like a gold medalist in the sport of whining.
 Still, we love him.
 And he is cute.

 I love to read.
 Most authors do.
 I have an outstanding collection of books, including one bookcase full of historical non-fiction.
 My favorite non-fiction topic is the history of medicine.
 To keep my book stash from becoming dangerous (i.e. falling off overly loaded shelves onto people’s heads), I now have a Kindle, which has opened a whole new world of book buying.
 That's how I acquire most of the fiction I read.
 I have a very close relationship with my Kindle.
 I don't travel without it.
 Who could have imagined being able to buy a book in the middle of the night during an attack of insomnia?
 Yay!
 I can’t sleep!
 I can download another book!
 My little Kindle holds 5000 books--I could never store that many in my house.